Machu Picchu Was Everything I Expected

 Even walking uphill with luggage felt humbling the first day.

-So if you’re going to Peru, do yourself a favor:
+So if you’re going to Peru, do yourself a favor.

-take acclimating seriously.
+Take acclimating seriously.

 Slow down.

-Drink the coca tea.
+Have the coca tea.

 Do not land and immediately attempt a strenuous hike because your ego thinks you’re athletic.

-Cusco sits high in the Andes and your body absolutely notices.
+Cusco sits high in the Andes.

 Not polished beautiful.